 In extreme cases, the juvenile court will actually terminate the parental rights of the offending parent.
 Even in dependency actions, however, this outcome is discouraged.
 Termination can only be ordered when no case plan is considered to be effective.

-How We Can Help
+How Our DCF Lawyer Can Help

 I will also inform you of the amount of your retainer fees before you sign any contracts or make any payments.
 In almost every case these fees will be fixed, not based on an hourly rate where the total amount of the fee cannot be know until the case is over.